30 Summer Jobs for Teachers That Will Bring in Extra Cash

 Maybe you want a summer job that breaks away from the standard tutoring gig.
 Here are some options all across the board, we’re sure at least one will catch your eye.

 If you want to make some extra cash without committing to a full-blown job, driving for Uber or Lyft is a legitimate option.
-Demand for ride-sharing has been growing like crazy, and it shows no signs of slowing down.
+Demand for ride-sharing has been growing again after a pandemic-induced slump.
 To be eligible, you’ll need to be at least 21 years old with a year of driving experience, pass a background check and own a car made in 2007 or later.

 Best of all, he could do it on his own time.
 You can work days, nights or weekends — it’s up to you.

-Because it’s easy to switch between apps, Lyft drivers often also sign up to drive with Uber.
+Because it’s easy to switch between apps, Lyft drivers often also drive for Uber.

 No one wants to worry about feeding a meter while on vacation.
 If you live near an event center or stadium, rent out your driveway using sites and apps like JustPark or MonkeyParking — or go old school and simply post a “Parking” sign in front of your house.
 You may only earn $20 per day, but $20 is $20.